Will informatics define the future of digital healthcare?

 How has Covid-19 impacted approaches to healthcare?

-One of the biggest obstacles facing the NHS and other healthcare systems around the world right now is Covid-19.
-But the need for change existed long before the pandemic hit, Gilkes said: “In many ways, the pandemic has just accelerated change that was already in the system.”
+One of the biggest challenges facing the NHS and other healthcare systems around the world right now is Covid-19.
+But the need for change and digital transformation existed long before the pandemic hit, Gilkes said.

-Again, Gilkes believes that informatics should be employed in the global response to Covid.
-As healthcare becomes more specialised, he explained, there is also a greater need for coordination.

-“With a growing number of touchpoints for patients across multiple specialities and settings, the increase in specialists requires an increase in coordination,” he said.
-“And it’s health informatics that provides the way forward.
+“In many ways, the pandemic has just accelerated change that was already in the system,” he added.
+“Healthcare is getting more and more specialised, with a growing number of touchpoints for patients across multiple specialities and settings.

-The potential for informatics has shone a light on the “many committed IT professionals” working to respond to the pandemic, according to Gilkes.
-Alongside the commitment of frontline clinical staff, he said, those working in IT have shown “considerable creativity and innovation” in developing a time-critical response.
+The potential for informatics has also shone a light on the “many committed IT professionals” working to help respond to the pandemic, according to Gilkes.
+Alongside the work of frontline clinical staff, he said, those in IT have shown “considerable creativity and innovation” in developing a time-critical response.

+This type of IT response to Covid-19 has been seen in Ireland too, accelerating the HSE’s digital transformation programme.

 Considering the risks of digital healthcare

-Clearly, the healthcare’s current trajectory is bringing together more disciplines than ever before.
-How will that impact the future of working in the field?

-Gilkes believes that “there may be a risk looming”.
-We need to recognise that approaching patient care through information and technology poses the risk of making it “less personal”, he said.
+While data and IT are becoming bigger parts of the heathcare industry, Gilkes acknowledged that “there may be a risk looming” and that approaching patient care through technology could make it “less personal”.

 ‘Health informatics provides a way for knowledge about patients, diseases and new treatments to be more easily shared’